Aaron-M-R/Recipes/README.md

 ### Assessment of Rating Missingness
-There are 2 columns with more than 1 missing value, and the only column that's missing more than 100 values is the rating column.
+There are 3 columns with missing values, and the column that's missing the most values is the rating column.
 The rows that are missing rating are recipes that never got a comment/rating.
 Although we could easily argue that rating missingness is dependent on the number of comments (missing at random), we want to investigate further.
 Are there other features in our dataset that could influence the missingness of ratings?
 Specifically, is rating missingness dependent on nutrition?
 Perhaps recipes that are designed based on certain nutrition are less popular.
 This is reasonable since people often cook without thinking about nutrition facts like protein.
 Let's see if missingness of the recipe ratings depends on the percent daily value of protein in a recipe.
 We first take a look at a few columns of the data aggregated by rating missingess.

 | rating_missing   |   n_steps |   n_ingredients |   total fat (PDV) |   sugar (PDV) |
 |:-----------------|----------:|----------------:|------------------:|--------------:|